Discover the Fine Whiskies of Scotland

 Islay: Peaty and Smoky

-Islay whiskies are known for their bold, peaty, and smoky characteristics, thanks to the island’s use of peat in the malting process.
-These whiskies often have strong maritime influences, with hints of seaweed and iodine.
+Islay whiskies are distinguished by their bold, peaty, and smoky characteristics.
+The island’s use of peat in the malting process greatly influences these flavors.
+Islay whiskies often have strong maritime influences, with hints of seaweed and iodine.

 Notable Distilleries:

-Laphroaig – Famous for its intense peat, medicinal notes, and briny character.
+Laphroaig – Known for its intense peat, medicinal notes, and briny character.

 Ardbeg – Produces some of the smokiest whiskies in the world, with deep earthy and coastal flavors.

-Lagavulin – A well-loved distillery known for its rich, smoky, and complex whisky.
+Lagavulin – A well-loved distillery recognized for its rich, smoky, and complex whiskies.

 Campbeltown: Maritime and Briny

-Once a thriving whisky hub, Campbeltown is now home to only a few distilleries.
-Whiskies from this region tend to be full-bodied, with a distinct salty and briny character influenced by the coastal climate.
+Campbeltown was once a thriving whisky hub.
+Today, it is home to only a few distilleries.
+Whiskies from this region tend to be full-bodied and possess a distinct salty and briny character influenced by the coastal climate.

 Notable Distilleries: